kura52/sushi-browser/README.md

 ## Web Technologies

-This browser makes use of wonderful we b technologies, starting with the following.
+This browser makes use of wonderful web technologies, starting with the following.
 - [Muon](https://github.com/brave/muon) (A fork from [Electron](https://github.com/electron/electron), used for the [Brave browser](https://github.com/brave/browser-laptop), and a framework for high speed browsers)
 - [Inferno](https://github.com/infernojs/inferno) (An extremely fast, React-like library)
 - [Semantic UI React](https://github.com/Semantic-Org/Semantic-UI-React)